parsingphase/parsingphase.github.io/mastodon/index.md

 means later, but it's not a major issue).

-You can think of it a bit like email: you can log onto Hotmail, I can log onto GMail, and we can both communicate with each other by letting the server sort out where to hand the messages.
+You can think of it a bit like email: you can log onto Hotmail, I can log onto GMail, and we can both communicate with each other by letting the servers sort out where to send the messages.
 This is the key difference from Twitter: on Twitter, you go to the site with the messages, on Mastodon the messages come to your site.

 If you find later that you'd rather be on another instance, you can very easily move, so the important thing is really just to pick one and dive in.
 For example, I started off on [Mastodon.Social](https://mastodon.social/), left the